sonar-scala/sonar-scala/README.md

 [SonarQube 7.9 LTS](https://www.sonarqube.org/sonarqube-7-9-lts) and Scala
 2.11/2.12.
 Support for Scala 2.13 is coming soon.

-Sonar-scala is developed in Scala.
+sonar-scala is developed in Scala.
 It uses the [scalariform](https://github.com/scala-ide/scalariform) library to parse the source code and integrates with [Scoverage](http://scoverage.org) (code coverage), [Scalastyle](http://www.scalastyle.org) and